Drinking Water Testing

 - Complete the information requested on the test kit bottle and form that is provided.

 - Bring payment in the form of cash or check made out to City Treasurer.

 - You can choose to receive your results by email or mail.

-- If we see a concerning test result, we will provide additional information about the contaminant.
+- If we see a concerning test result, we will provide additional information and next steps to address the contaminant.

 - To discuss results, call our lab at (608) 243-0357.

 - PHMDC Laboratory Testing Options and Fees